-Anne: Sarah, I want to talk about how goals might change as situations change, or as we gain more insight, or as we gain more strength.
+Anne: Coach, I want to talk about how goals might change as situations change, or as we gain more insight, or as we gain more strength.
 What is the process of discovering what boundaries you might want, and then, in the process of exploring those boundaries, perhaps changing your mind, those types of issues?

 Depending on the season, middle of summer in Texas, I might come in in shorts and t-shirt, right?
 In the middle of winter, I might have my boots on and jeans and a jacket and, maybe, even a hat, depending on if it’s really cold.
 Those are what we call our protective boundaries.
 They change, based on our need for protection.